top of page

 Oracle Park Crazy Crab Stand, Photo by Andrei Ojeda, Stadium Journey

-Beverages available are your usual Coke products as well as your wide variety of domestic and import draft and bottled beer, wine, and specialty cocktails.
+Beverages available are your usual Coke products as well as a wide variety of domestic and import draft and bottled beer, wine, and specialty cocktails.

 Ghirardelli, a San Francisco institution, offers fans a sweet tooth of hot fudge sundaes, 2 scoop waffle cones, and hot cocoa for those cold evening games.
 The ice cream flavors are simple, Ghirardelli Chocolate and vanilla.
-While nothing spectacular, the options Ghirardelli offer is something you may want to enjoy at the yard as part of the Oracle Park and San Francisco experience.
+While nothing spectacular, the options Ghirardelli offers are something you may want to enjoy at the yard as part of the Oracle Park and San Francisco experience.

 Atmosphere 5